wxWidgets/wxWidgets/docs/readme.txt

-Changes since 3.2.2
+Changes since 3.2.3
 -------------------

-This release contains many important bug fixes, including for some regressions in the previous 3.2.x releases, as well as build system improvements and a few optimizations.

-Without listing all of them, areas with the most improvements were:

-- Internationalization support: fix setting Chinese and some other locales in wxOSX and setting Ukrainian locale in wxMSW and fix loading wxWidgets translations with wxTranslations::AddStdCatalog().

-- Wayland support in wxGTK and, in particular, OpenGL support under
-  Wayland: fix hiding wxGLCanvas and avoid catastrophically slowing down the entire program when it is hidden; fix crash when using IME;
-  fixes to popup windows, menus and wxPreferencesEditor behaviour.

-- Validators and input: don't allow pasting characters forbidden by wxTextValidator; do allow entering temporary invalid value when using numeric validators.
-Also fix entering dates in wxGenericDatePicker in nb_NO and other locales using months names in short date format.

-- Key event generation: more fixes for non-US keyboard layout in wxGTK and also generate events for Command+Alt+Letter combination in wxOSX.
+This release comes very soon after 3.2.3 because some of the changes in the last release resulted in regressions fixed by this release.
+Notably, 3.2.4 fixes a critical bug which made applications using wxGTK but not initializing the GUI to crash (see issue #23981).

+Other bug fixes include:

+- Fix regression in wxTranslations::AddCatalog() return value (#24019).
+- Fix possible crash and too high CPU use when using EGL (#24018).
+- Fix losing clipboard contents when clearing a different selection (#23988).
+- Fix possible crash when dragging pages in wxAuiNotebook (#24027).
+- Fix refreshing multiple selection items in generic wxListCtrl.
+- Fix showing windows for background apps under macOS Sonoma (#23893).

+The only new addition in this release is the possibility to create objects of wx legacy "dynamic arrays" class from std::initializer_list<> (#23966).

-All in all, this release includes more than 200 fixes from almost 50 contributors, please see the full change log for more details:
+Please see the full change log for more details:

 https://raw.githubusercontent.com/wxWidgets/wxWidgets/v3.2.4/docs/changes.txt